MiraCosta College Computer Applications Program

 jherrick@miracosta.edu

-Jane began her career in computers in the early 1980s as a programmer, but quickly discovered that she enjoyed working with people more than with machines.
+Jane Herrick began her career in computers in the early 1980s as a programmer, but quickly discovered that she enjoyed working with people more than with machines.
 She was able to transition into training clients to use the programs that she once wrote.
 Jane created customized training courses, traveling across the United States to deliver them.

 Jane moved to San Diego in 1984 and began teaching computer applications classes for a private college and for the San Diego Community College District.
 She developed curriculum and taught courses ranging from basic computer skills to advanced Microsoft Office applications.
 Jane began teaching computer classes for MiraCosta in 2001 at the Community Learning Center and for the Computer and Information Science Department in 2005.
 Jane also teaches for Vista Adult School at the North County Coastal Career Center.